Logistics and distribution managers are responsible for getting goods to the right place at the right time

 Many companies require graduates to take professional qualifications.
-These may include:
+These include:

-Continuing professional development (CPD) is very important in this industry and CILT UK has a CPD scheme to help with this.
+Continuing professional development (CPD) is very important in this industry and CILT UK offers a CPD scheme to help with this.
 Membership of a professional institute is advantageous and demonstrates commitment to the profession and to lifelong learning.
-It also provides access to short courses, conferences, networking and industry publications which can all help with CPD.
+It also provides access to short courses, conferences, networking and industry publications, which can all help with CPD.